khanhdoan57/laravel-json-api/README.md

 ];
 ```

+What if I want an attribute be fillable for "post" requests but not fillable for "patch" requests?
+It's easy, simply using validation rule `not_fillable` (this validation rule is implemented by this package), for more detail, see the example in [Validation](#validation) section

 ### Validation

 You can set validation rules for write requests using [Laravel Validation](https://laravel.com/docs/5.8/validation#available-validation-rules).
 Validation config for a model are nested inside [Resource Config](#resource-config).
 You should set validation rules for both "post" and "patch" requests.
 For example